 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-The smartwatch landscape continues to grow increasingly competitive with more health sensors, fitness tracking features, and task management tools on board than ever before.
-However, as beefed up as wearables have become, battery life remains the biggest limitation to a positive user experience.
+The smartwatch landscape grows increasingly competitive with more health sensors, fitness tracking features, and task management tools than ever before.
+However, as beefed up as wearables become, battery life remains the biggest limitation to a positive user experience.
+Unfortunately, it’s one of the most common Pixel Watch problems as well.
 Find out how long the Google Pixel Watch’s battery life lasts (and how it compares to the competition).

 According to Google, the Pixel Watch battery should last 24 hours with normal usage.

 JUMP TO KEY SECTIONS

 How long does the Pixel Watch battery last?